 As The Autonomous Project Lead, Philip Schreiner is strongly engaged in partnership management, building together with his team a rapidly growing ecosystem around autonomous mobility.
 In his role, he is also responsible for the overall project implementation, preparing the ground for the various stakeholders to create a common understanding of global safety in autonomous driving.

-Eager to pave the way towards a Global Safety Reference for safe autonomous mobility, Ayhan Mehmed seeks to establish and maintain a global network of technical experts in the field.
+Eager to pave the way towards Global Reference Solutions for safe autonomous mobility, Ayhan Mehmed seeks to establish and maintain a global network of technical experts in the field.
 A technology expert himself, Ayhan publishes scientific reports and conducts ongoing research of innovative technologies, safety standards and initiatives supporting the evolvement of automated driving.

 Wearing many different hats, Luisa brings direction to all projects within The Autonomous ecosystem.
 She plans, executes and monitors all initiatives and activities, keeping an eye on scope, budget, and timelines.
 Luisa rejoices in creating the right environment and events for The Autonomous community to meet, network and exchange on the future of safe autonomous mobility.